openebs-archive/openebs-docs/docs/configuresc.md

 <h3><a class="anchor" aria-hidden="true" id="Replica-Count-Policy"></a>Replica Count Policy</h3>

-You can specify the cStor Pool replica count using the *value* for *ReplicaCount* property.
+You can specify the cStor volume replica count using the *ReplicaCount* property.
 In the following example, the ReplicaCount is specified as 3.
-Hence, three replicas for storage pool will be created.
+Hence, three cStor volume replicas will be created.

 ```
 apiVersion: storage.k8s.io/v1